 A leading analyst of India’s foreign policy, Mohan is also an expert on South Asian security, great-power relations in Asia, and arms control.

-C. Raja Mohan is a nonresident senior fellow at Carnegie India.
+C. Raja Mohan was a nonresident senior fellow at Carnegie India.
 A leading analyst of India’s foreign policy, Mohan is also an expert on South Asian security, great-power relations in Asia, and arms control.
 He is the foreign affairs columnist for the Indian Express, and a visiting research professor at the Institute of South Asian Studies, National University of Singapore.
 He was a member of India’s National Security Advisory Board.

 From 2009 to 2010, Mohan was the Henry Alfred Kissinger Chair in Foreign Policy and International Relations at the Library of Congress.
 Previously, he was a professor of South Asian studies at the Jawaharlal Nehru University in New Delhi and the Rajaratnam School of International Studies in Singapore.
 He also served as the diplomatic editor and Washington correspondent of the Hindu.